Altinity/clickhouse-sql-examples/iceberg/iceberg-with-minio/README.md

 ## Having fun with Iceberg data.

-First, start docker compose and run ClickHouse locally on your laptop.
+First, start docker compose using x-up.sh and run ClickHouse locally on your laptop.

 ### Using Python